-Executive Producer Jerry Colbert and Producer Michael Colbert have assembled a production team that features the top Hollywood talent behind some of television’s most prestigious entertainment award shows.
-The team includes Walter C. Miller, Emmy Award-winning producer whose credits include the Grammy Awards and Country Music Association Awards; and Paul Miller, award-winning director whose credits include the Country Music Association Awards and Saturday Night Live.
+Executive producer Jerry Colbert and producer Michael Colbert have assembled a production team that features the top Hollywood talent behind some of television’s most prestigious entertainment awards shows.
+The team includes Emmy Award-winning producer Walter C. Miller, whose credits include the Grammy Awards and the Country Music Association Awards; and award-winning director Paul Miller, whose credits include the Country Music Association Awards and Saturday Night Live.

-Jerry Colbert is the executive producer and founder of two of television’s longest-running and multi-award winning live programs that commemorate America’s most important holidays.
-A Capitol Fourth, our country’s biggest birthday party, celebrated its 30th anniversary and was the highest-rated program in primetime on PBS for the 2012-2013 season.
-The National Memorial Day Concert has become the nation’s premier tribute to our men and women in uniform in its 25 years on air and in the 2012-2013 season was the No. 3 top-rated program in prime time on PBS.
-Colbert also served as executive producer of the National Salute to Veterans that aired on PBS Nov.
-11, 2012.
-In addition to his annual work on these events, Colbert has produced many films such as Mr. Justice Brennan; Sister Adrian, the Mother Teresa of Scranton; The Regulators: Our Invisible Government; and H.R.
+Jerry Colbert is the Executive Producer and founder of two of television’s longest-running and multi-award winning live programs that commemorate America’s most important holidays.
+A Capitol Fourth, our country’s biggest birthday party, will celebrate its 35th annual broadcast in 2015.
+The National Memorial Day Concert, which marked its 25th anniversary last year, has become the nation’s premier tribute to our men and women in uniform.
+Colbert also served as Executive Producer of the National Salute to Veterans that aired on PBS November 11, 2012.
+In addition to his annual work on these events, Colbert has produced many films such as Mr. Justice Brennan, Sister Adrian, the Mother Teresa of Scranton, The Regulators: Our Invisible Government and H.R.
 6161: An Act of Congress.
 Colbert previously served as deputy director of the Center for Understanding Media in New York.

-A principal in Capital Concerts for nearly twenty years, Executive Vice President Michael Colbert directs the organization year-round in addition to serving as producer for the National Memorial Day Concert and A Capitol Fourth.
-He also served as executive eroducer of the National Salute to Veterans that aired on PBS Nov.
-11, 2012.
-Colbert is the primary liaison with the over 20 government and non-governmental Washington agencies and organizations that contribute to the shows, and directs the hundreds of television professionals who participate annually.
-With more than 25 years of experience, Colbert's credits include major national television specials on CBS, Fox, PBS and Comedy Central in locations ranging from Washington, D.C. and New York to Los Angeles and Nashville.
+A principal in Capital Concerts for over fifteen years, Executive Vice-President Michael Colbert directs the organization year round in addition to serving as producer for the National Memorial Day Concert and A Capitol Fourth.
+He also served as executive producer of the National Salute to Veterans, which aired on PBS November 11, 2012.
+Colbert is the primary liaison with the more than 20 government and nongovernmental Washington agencies and organizations that contribute to the shows, and directs the hundreds of television professionals who participate annually.
+With more than 20 years of experience, Colbert's credits include major national television specials on CBS, Fox, PBS, and Comedy Central in locations ranging from Washington, DC, New York, and Los Angeles to Nashville.
 He has also produced a wide range of major corporate events.

 Barr Weissman has produced and edited the documentary segments for the National Memorial Day Concert since 1998.
-Weissman edited, and helped produce, several independent documentaries including Mr. Justice Brennan and the Academy Award-winning film The Stonecarvers.
-He has directed and edited biographical films for the Kennedy Center Honors, including films on The Who, Mel Brooks and Bruce Springsteen.
-In addition, he has produced and edited documentaries for Discovery Channel, National Geographic, NBC, PBS, among others.
+Mr. Weissman edited and helped produce several independent documentaries, including the Academy Award-winning film The Stonecarvers and Mr. Justice Brennan.
+He has directed and edited biographical films for the Kennedy Center Honors for CBS (including films on The Who, Mel Brooks, Bruce Springsteen, and Tom Hanks).
+In addition, he has produced and edited documentaries for the Discovery Channel, National Geographic, NBC, PBS, and others.
 His work has been recognized by the Emmys, received awards at film festivals worldwide, and been screened at the Museum of Modern Art in New York.
-Weissman’s most recent film, The Secret To A Happy Ending, has screened at film festivals and theaters world-wide and received 4 stars from Rolling Stone.
-A native Washingtonian, Weissman produced and independently distributed two critically acclaimed documentaries about the city - Home: The Langston Terrace Dwellings and A View From The Street: The Art Of Lily Spandorf.
+Weissman’s most recent film, The Secret to a Happy Ending has screened at film festivals and theaters worldwide and received four stars from Rolling Stone.
+A native Washingtonian, Mr. Weissman produced and independently distributed two critically acclaimed documentaries about the city: Home: The Langston Terrace Dwellings and A View from the Street: The Art of Lily Spandorf.

-Celia Straus has received a number of nominations and awards for her work as a writer for local PBS programming including The Man Who Loved the Stars, starring Ossie Davis; Give and Take, winner of the Action for Children’s Television award and National Emmy nominee;and Tax Whys, winner of the Gold Ohio State Award.
-She has garnered Cine Golden Eagles, and industrial film festival gold and silver awards as script-writer for the American Red Cross, Agency for Instructional Television, USDA, Discovery, National Trust for Historic Preservation and MPT, among others.
-She was the writer and co-producer of the annual national broadcast of the Thomas Jefferson Awards for Public Service and served as co-writer and producer for the full length documentary Broke, the American Dream which premiered on the Documentary Channel.
-Over the past decade, she has worked with numerous veterans service organizations and written the book Hidden Battles on Unseen Fronts, Stories of American Soldiers with PTSD and TBI.
-Her trilogy on spiritual parenting included the national best seller, Prayers On My Pillow.
+Writer Celia Straus has received a number of nominations and awards for her work as a writer for local PBS programming, including The Man Who Loved the Stars, starring Ossie Davis; Give and Take (Action for Children’s Television award, nomination National Emmy);and Tax Whys (Gold, Ohio State Award).
+She also wrote the 2013 and 2014 National Memorial Day Concerts.
+Celia has garnered Cine Golden Eagles and industrial film festival gold and silver awards as scriptwriter for the American Red Cross, the Agency for Instructional Television, USDA, Discovery, the National Trust for Historic Preservation, and MPT, among others.
+She was the writer/coproducer of the annual national broadcast of the Thomas Jefferson Awards for Public Service and served as cowriter/producer for the full-length documentary Broke: The American Dream, which premiered on the Documentary Channel.
+For the past decade she has worked with numerous veterans’ service organizations and written the book Hidden Battles on Unseen Fronts: Stories of American Soldiers with PTSD and TBI (Casemate, 2009).
+Her trilogy on spiritual parenting included the national best-seller Prayers on My Pillow (Ballantine, 1998).

-The National Memorial Day Concert and A Capitol Fourth have become American traditions that have consistently ranked among the highest rated programs on PBS over the past decade.
-The extraordinary talent of the production team has insured these holiday specials have been honored with over 70 awards including the New York Film Festival award, the Telly award, the Golden Cine award, the Videographer award, the National Education Association award, the Aurora award, the Christopher award, the Communicator’s award, the AXIEM award, the Omni award and the Writers Guild of America award.
+The National Memorial Day Concert and A Capitol Fourth have become American traditions, consistently ranked among the highest rated programs on PBS over the past decade.
+The extraordinary talents of the production teams have ensured that these holiday specials were honored with more than 70 awards, including the New York Film Festival Award, the Telly Award, the Golden Cine Award, the Videographer Award, the National Education Association Award, the Aurora Award, the Christopher Award, the Communicator’s Award, the AXIEM Award, the Omni Award, and the Writers Guild of America Award.